aritro98/AI-Powered-Urban-Air-Quality-Intelligence-for-Smart-City-Intervention/README.md

 In simple words:

 India has over 900 Continuous Ambient Air Quality Monitoring Stations (CAAQMS) deployed under the National Clean Air Programme.
 A 2024 CAG audit found that only 31% of cities with monitoring data had any actionable multi-agency response protocol linked to those readings.

-**The data exists.
-The intelligence layer to act on it does not.**
+City officials look at these numbers and say "the air is bad today" — but they cannot do much about it because they do not know exactly why it is bad, where it is coming from, or how bad it will be tomorrow.
+This challenge asks you to build a platform that:

+Takes data from multiple sources simultaneously:
+Air quality sensors — what is the AQI right now at each station Satellite images — where are the pollution clouds, fires, construction sites Traffic feeds — where are vehicles congested and emitting fumes Weather forecasts — wind direction, temperature, humidity affecting how pollution spreads Maps — where are factories, construction zones, waste burning areas located

+Uses AI to connect all of this and answer the questions city officials actually need:
+- Why is the air bad here right now?
+Not just "AQI is 250" but "the AQI is 250 in this ward because there is a construction site 2km upwind and the wind is blowing southeast today"
+- How bad will it be tomorrow?
+Predict AQI 24-72 hours ahead at neighbourhood level so officials can warn people and schedule interventions before the problem peaks
+- Where should officials go right now to fix it fastest?
+Instead of randomly sending inspectors — tell them "go to these three specific locations today because they are the largest contributing sources to the current pollution hotspot"

+That is what "reactive monitoring to proactive evidence-based intervention" means.
+You stop reacting to pollution after it happens and start preventing it before it peaks.

 ## Architecture
 Refer to the [diagram](./diagram/) directory to view the full architecture.